370417/mar-refactor/FAQ.md

 > How many different pieces is your project composed of?
 How do you organize them?
 Are there any specific reasons or benefits for which you chose to handle things the way you do?

+* utility {436 lines} general helper functions that could be used in a different game.
+* game {469 lines} handles game state and game logic
+* display {597 lines} handles input and output

+Besides those 3 javascript files, I use two libraries and some HTML and CSS for the display.

 ## 11: Random Number Generation

 > What type of RNG do you use?
 Is it provided by the language or an external library?
 Is there anything interesting you do with random numbers?
 Do you store seeds?
 Bags of numbers?
 Use predictable sequences?

+Javascript's default rng is unseedable, so I use a library called [seedrandom.js](https://github.com/davidbau/seedrandom).
+I seed games and use separate prngs for level generation and everything else so that I can deterministically reproduce level generation bugs.
+In the future, I might do recordings Brogue style, where I simulate the game with the same seed, playing through the user inputs.

 ## 12: Field of Vision